 International students are eligible to work on-campus, part-time.
 If you are interested in this you must speak with the International Student Advisor first, since a U.S. Social Security Number must be obtained before employment can begin.

 You can surf the College webpage to discover many campus services that help you meet people and obtain help for your classwork.
 EvCC is proud of the variety of services that support students.
-International students have a specialized advisor to assist them in their orientation to the US and to EvCC, but other services and programs, such as student activities, student government, clubs, library, tutoring, computer labs are also open to you.
+International students have a specialized advisor to assist them in their orientation to the US and to EvCC, but other services and programs, such as student activities, student government, clubs, prayer room, library, tutoring, computer labs are also open to you.
 On-campus student services and activities are a great way to become absorbed in American culture and make life-long friends.

 The Nippon Business Institute provides special services to Japanese students: a library with Japanese publications and books, computers with Japanese language programs, and cultural activities.